 when expired or at booking time.

-Indeed, in most cases the Allocator provider will propose several offers of
+trip.
+Indeed, in most cases the Distributor provider will propose several

-different comfort and flexibility levels.
-In this resources, the trip resource
+offers of different comfort and flexibility levels.
+In this resources, the trip

-representing the trip the offers are for and the passengers for the trip.
+resource representing the trip the offers are for and the passengers for the

 Offers with Partial Coverage